 Knowledge Transfer Partnerships are funded by a grant from the UK Government’s innovation agency, Innovate UK, and other government co-funders.
 You apply for funding in a competitive call for submissions.
 Funding competitions are open throughout the year.
-Knowledge Transfer Advisers will help you with your application and talk you through project costs which are variable, but can typically be of the order of £75,000 – £90,000 per project year.
+Knowledge Transfer Advisers will help you with your application and talk you through project costs which are variable.
 For Small and Medium-Sized Enterprises the grant rate is 67% of the project cost and for large companies 50%.
 The remainder of the project cost is met by a cash payment by your company.